-OCC Control Number: 2003-WE-01-0005
+OCC Control Number: 2004-WE-01-0013

-Dear Mr. Cupp:
+Dear Mr. Vinton:

-The Office of the Comptroller of the Currency (OCC) has reviewed your application to establish a new national bank with the title of 1st Century Bank, N.A. (proposed) (hereinafter "Bank").
-On October 24, 2003, the OCC granted preliminary conditional approval of your charter application after a determination that your proposal met certain regulatory and policy requirements.
+The Office of the Comptroller of the Currency (OCC) has reviewed your application to establish a new national bank with the title of Western National Bank (proposed) (hereinafter "Bank").
+On November 3, 2004, the OCC granted preliminary conditional approval of your charter application after a determination that your proposal met certain regulatory and policy requirements.

 This preliminary conditional approval is granted based on a thorough evaluation of all information available to the OCC, including the representations and commitments made in the application and by the Bank's representatives.
-We also made our decision to grant preliminary conditional approval with the understanding that the proposed Bank will apply for Federal Reserve membership and will obtain deposit insurance from the Federal Deposit Insurance Corporation (FDIC).
+We also made our decision to grant preliminary conditional approval with the understanding that the proposed Bank will apply for Federal Reserve membership, will obtain deposit insurance from the Federal Deposit Insurance Corporation (FDIC) and will obtain approval from the Federal Reserve Bank to organize Great Western Bancorp, Incorporated.